The Complete List of Google Penalties - Manual Actions Guide

 - You can also add nofollow attribute to the links shared by users.

-UGC Spam Notification on Google Search Console:
+Pure Spam Notification on Google Search Console:

 You should identify spam types that could be generated by users and take precautions.
 Websites that do not comply with those rules might be given manual action.